 To cut your dragon tree stem, snip it at an angle.
 This promotes new growth and also minimizes the risk of your plant contracting diseases.

 Since dragon trees grow so quickly, it’s best to prune them at least every one or two years to keep their height manageable and their leaves full.
-Be sure to only prune it during the spring and summer months when the plant is actively growing.
-Avoid pruning your dragon tree in dormant fall and winter seasons, as this can damage the plant and hinder further growth.
+Again, be sure to only prune it during the spring and summer months when the plant is actively growing.
+Avoid pruning your dragon tree in the dormant fall and winter seasons, as this can damage the plant and hinder further growth.

 Dragon trees are dramatic, leafy plants that make a statement, whether they’re left to grow to their maximum height outdoors or pruned carefully inside.
 For both new plant parents and veterans with a green thumb, these plants are easy to take care of and propagate.
 Though low maintenance, they do need some careful pruning, and with this guide, you’ll have a flourishing dragon tree and even more propagated plants on the way.